maybleMyers/H1111/README.md

 SkyReels-t2v
 Multitalk

-I have mostly been workiing on the framepack, multitalk and the WanX-i2v tab.
-WanX-i2v is used for skyreels v2 and the fun control models.
+I have mostly been workiing on the wan2.2 lately.
+The wan2.2b branch is the most stable and the lightx2v branch has the most features.
+To switch branches just git pull then git switch wan2.2b for example.

 This supports queuing multiple different jobs if you open 2+ browser tabs and use the same model.